huirad/rpi_home_metering/README.md

     * Only outgoing connection from Raspberry Pi.
 	* FTP password must be stored on Raspberry Pi.
 Is this the next security risk?
 * SD-Card lifetime:
   * Store static website data on ramdisk/tmpfs?
   * Separate code and data: store RRD database on USB flash drive instead on SD-Card with Raspbian OS.
   * Reduce log files written on SD-Card by OS and services
+* Stability of RF sensor connection:
+  * Occasionally the connection between TFA Nexus and a remote sensor breaks for unknown reasons.

 XXXXXXXXXXXXXXXXXXXXXXXX
 ========================

-1.)
-2014-09-09-wheezy-raspbian.img per WinDiskImager auf SD-Karte installiert.

-2.)
-IP Adresse = 192.168.2.23
-Login per putty-ssh (pi raspberry) sudo raspi-config ==> Timezone Berlin, 1MB memory für GPU, Expand filesystem

 3.) python3 (und python2) sind schon installiert
 sudo apt-get install python3-numpy ==> numpy offenbar auch schon installiert